OpenLiberty/liberty-arquillian/liberty-managed/README.md

 Read more about configuring the `arquillian-support-1.0` feature [here](../liberty-support-feature/README.md).

-You will also need to enable the `applicationMonitor` MBean support:
+You will also need to enable the `applicationMonitor` MBean support in your `server.xml`:

 ```
 <applicationMonitor updateTrigger="mbean"/>